 If you sent us a referral for a student in previous weeks but are still concerned

 about their work, please do refer them again and indicate within the referral that

 this is a second try.
-Staff at the various “support nodes” of CCN are working hard
+Staff at the various “support nodes” of EAI are working hard

 to get students the help they need, but many are not responding to outreach.
 We’d

 like to know if a student’s poor performance is continuing so that we can intensify

 our outreach if necessary.

 - How much detail should I include in a referral?

 One of the main goals of this initiative is to get faculty instructors in the habit